DavidDStacey/cognixia-capstone/SUPPORT.md

 For help and questions about using this project, please In order to get support for this repository, please use the link provided below.
 Make an issue with this link https://github.com/DavidDStacey/cognixia-capstone/issues

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
-### In order to get support for this repository, please use the link provided below.
-### Make an issue with this link https://github.com/DavidDStacey/cognixia-capstone/issues